junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 425 - 1 (Roll no. 428).
 - 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 425 - 1 (Roll no. 428).
 - 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2022-05-11 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 without amendment.
+With written report No. 117-189.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 without amendment.
+With written report No. 117-189.
+- 2022-10-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 540.